-The Department of Theatre Arts offers students three different ways to study musical theatre.
-The first is to follow the BA in Theatre with the Music Theatre Track.
-The second is to double major in Theatre and Music and take additional courses in Dance.
-The third is to double major in Theatre and Dance and take additional courses in Music.
-The first option is the easiest to complete in four years; the second and third options may require some additional study beyond four years.
-Below is information about each of the options.
-We welcome you to the study of musical theatre!
+The Department of Theatre Arts offers students three different ways to study musical theatre: 1) a BA in Theatre Arts with the Music Theatre Track, 2) a double major in Theatre Arts and Music with additional courses in Dance, and 3) a double major in Theatre Arts and Dance with additional courses in Music.

-The Music Theatre Track provides a gateway for students to develop and enhance the performance skills necessary for a music theatre performer to be successful.
-Students will develop sufficient skills to audition professionally and pursue further instruction.
-They will take courses in acting, singing, musicianship, and dance, all of which are essential to the successful musical theatre performer.
+Students who pursue the Music Theatre Track develop skills to audition professionally and pursue further instruction in music theatre.
+These students take courses in acting, singing, musicianship, and dance, all of which are essential to the successful musical theatre performer.

-Requirements: The Music Theatre Track requires 51 semester hours of course work.
-These include 36 required for the Theatre Arts major, 8 in Dance and 7 in Music.
+Requirements: The Music Theatre Track requires 51 semester hours of course work: 36 required for the Theatre Arts major, 8 in Dance, and 7 in Music.
 Each student’s program of study will culminate in a final presentation, to be determined in consultation with the track advisor.
 The final project may be a performance of a scene or one or more roles in a music theatre production.
 If it is the latter, the production may occur any time in the student’s last two years of study.
 Final projects may take place in the Music Theatre Workshop course.

 - Students who perform a major role in a local production will have their performance evaluated by faculty; coaching may also be provided with the approval of the production director.